 Understanding Testosterone Replacement Therapy

-Today, we’re going to dive into a fascinating topic – Testosterone Replacement Therapy (TRT).
+Today, we’re going to dive into a fascinating topic – Understanding Testosterone Replacement Therapy (TRT).
 We’ll try to keep things straightforward, so everyone can understand.
 Let’s get started!

 What is Testosterone?